LarsBehrenberg/IA-prototype/content/posts/paul-cezanne.md

       <h4><img src="logo/palette.png"> Interesting fact...</h4>

-      <p>At about this time, Cezanne and his father quarreled.
+      At about this time, Cezanne and his father quarreled.
 The problem was that Cezanne Snr wanted his son to study law, forbidding him to follow Zola to Paris until he passed his law exams.
-And so Cezanne started his legal studies in 1858.</p>
+And so Cezanne started his legal studies in 1858.

       </div>